alanb128/landr-buddy/README.md

 Either browse directly to the local IP address of your device, or enable the public URL in your balenaCloud dashboard and use that link.

 Note: The Caddyfile contained here is for reference only and is not used by the project.
 In the future I may add a way to modify it and include it in the project.

+## Utility service
+This service is used to access the shared site folder and perform optional configuration tasks.
+It also includes the [Minio client](https://docs.min.io/docs/minio-client-quickstart-guide.html).
+More functionality to come!